leojuvonen/python-fpl-analysis-and-optimization/README.md

 ```
 ## Analysis

+The code for this section is provided as fpl_analysis.py.

 ### Top Performers

 First let's simply determine the ten top players in FPL in the 24/25 season.